menu

 Demographics

-Bratenahl is a very ethnically-diverse village.
+Bratenahl is an extremely ethnically-diverse village.
 The people who call Bratenahl home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bratenahl residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bratenahl include Irish, German, English, Italian, and Scottish.
+Important ancestries of people in Bratenahl include Irish, German, English, Polish, and Italian.

 The most common language spoken in Bratenahl is English.
 Other important languages spoken here include Polish and Portuguese.